Notifications

 • 9 point action plan to combat human trafficking (complete)

-• Ensure the Ministry of Labour (now Jobs, Economy and Trade) provides information to Temporary Foreign Workers in Alberta about their rights under Canadian law (complete)
+• Ensure the Ministry of Labour (now Jobs, Economy, Trade and Immigration) provides information to Temporary Foreign Workers in Alberta about their rights under Canadian law (complete)

 • Lobby the federal government to strengthen penalties against human traffickers by bringing Bill C-452 into force (complete)